MohanraajiGridDynamics/Internship_Learning_Module/Introduction_To_Tools/GIT_Fundamentals/Basic_Git_Commands/gitCommands.md

 git remote add origin https://github.com/user/repository.git git remote -v
 ````
-11. git push
+**11. git push**

 Explanation: Pushes local commits to a remote repository.
 You'll need to specify which branch you are pushing to.

 Usage: